Cheryl-Lau/Cheryl-Lau.github.io/rhd_coupling.md

     LDFLAGS+= -L/$(CMI_DIR)/build/lib -lCMIFortranLibrary -lCMILibrary -lLegacyEngine -lSharedEngine $(HDF5ROOT)/lib/libhdf5.so /usr/lib64/libz.so /usr/lib64/libdl.a /usr/lib64/libm.so /software/MPI/openmpi-5.0.5/lib/libmpi.so -lstdc++ -lc
 endif
 ```
 Important note!
-The specific compilation flags are machine-dependent.
-If you're running the code on different machines, you will have to create an extra block for each machine you use.
+The specific compilation flags listed in `cmi_fortran_libs.txt` are machine-dependent.
+If you're running the code on different machines, you will have to repeat step 3 and create an extra block for each machine you use.
 For example, I have the following for St Andrews' HPC cluster Hypatia:
 ```
 ifeq ($(CMACIONIZE_HYPATIA), yes)
     LDFLAGS+= -L/$(CMI_DIR)/build/lib -lCMIFortranLibrary -lCMILibrary -lLegacyEngine -lSharedEngine $(HDF5ROOT)/lib/libhdf5.so /usr/lib64/libz.so /usr/lib64/libdl.a /usr/lib64/libm.so /software/MPI/openmpi-5.0.5/lib/libmpi.so -lstdc++ -lc